xct/xc/README.md

-# xc
+# XC

 Netcat like reverse shell for Linux & Windows.
-This is/was my project for learning golang so expect some bugs.
-If you want to support this project you can reach out to me on twitter or discord - plenty of things to work on ;)

 ## Features